vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 ## The plan

-In this article, we're going to create a simple event-triggered data source.
-The data source creates sends itself random messages every second (by using a separate thread).
-This simulates an actual source sending data to the data source.
-It's not realistic, but it lets us focus on the implementation of the data source itself.
+Now, let's create a simple event-triggered data source that listens for messages.
+In order to avoid the trouble of implementing an actual source, our data source will simulate an actual source by using a separate thread.
+This thread will send the data source a random message every second.

 ## Create the data source

-Let's begin by creating the data source.
-To turn our data source into an event-triggered data source, all we need to do is set the `SupportsPushOnly` attribute to `true`.
+To create the data source, we follow the same [steps for creating a standard (query-based) data source](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.html).

+The only difference is that we set the `SupportsPushOnly` attribute to `true`.
+This marks our data source as an event-triggered data source.

 We also add a configuration option called `MyMessages`, which accepts a list of messages.
-This determines the list of messages that the actual source can send us.
+This option determines messages that our actual source thread can send.

 {% highlight csharp %}
 protected override CustomListDefinition GetDefinitionOverride()